crypto-guys/near-guildnet/nearcore/install/README.md

-# This is a custom bash script to compile nearcore from source for use on the NEAR Guildnet Network.
+# This bash script will compile nearcore from source for use on the NEAR Guildnet Network.

 # Requirements